| Practice Description: |

 Board of Managers, 1997-present

-The Society of Trial Lawyers Association
+The Society of Trial Lawyers

 U.S. Senator Dick Durbin Northern District Screening Committee for Federal District Court Judges, U.S. Attorneys and U.S. Marshals